damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 The `UpdateBookedSeats` message gives the client information about who is the first in the waiting list (and therefore can choose the new game's player count) and the quantity of players in the waiting list.
-When the game is waiting for players to join before its start, sending notifications allows the players who already joined to know how many empty seats are left, therefore getting a sense for how much waiting time there's left.
+When the game is waiting for players to join before its start, sending notifications allows the players who already joined to know how many empty seats are left, therefore getting a sense for how much waiting time there is left.

 ## Choosing the number of players